 In fact, a report released by the Department of Transportation indicates that driving while talking on the cell phone is almost as dangerous as driving while intoxicated.

 Texting while driving is far more dangerous.
 When you talk on the cell phone, your eyes are at least on the road.
 Texting while driving forces you to take your eyes off the road, often for dangerously long periods of time.
 A recent study on the texting behaviors of truck drivers found that truckers took their eyes off the road for as much as five seconds every time they texted.
 Driving 60 mph on the highway, five seconds is long enough to cause a serious accident.

 The dangers of cell phone use and texting while driving is compounded by the frequency which young, inexperienced drivers engage in these actions.
 Young drivers are already at a statistically higher risk of getting into a car accident.
 Cell phone use raises this risk even higher.

-Experienced Norfolk Car Accident Lawyers
+Experienced Virginia Car Accident Lawyers

 If you have suffered a serious injury in an auto accident caused by a distracted driver, Kalfus & Nachman PC can help you receive the compensation you deserve.
 We have the skills and experience to battle the insurance companies, and we can help make sure your settlement adequately covers your medical expenses, property damage, lost wages, and pain and suffering.

-Please contact the Norfolk car accident attorneys at Kalfus & Nachman PC today by calling (855) 880-8163 or completing our online form to schedule your free initial consultation.
+Please contact the Virginia car accident attorneys at Kalfus & Nachman PC today by calling (855) 880-8163 or completing our online form to schedule your free initial consultation.
 We serve clients in Roanoke, Norfolk, and Newport News, Virginia.